Ang254/Cloud-Projects/Cloud/Machine Learning model with Sagemaker/README.md

 This project demonstrates the end-to-end workflow for building, training, deploying, and evaluating a binary classification machine learning model on Amazon SageMaker.
 The model predicts whether a customer will subscribe to a term deposit based on marketing campaign data.

-We use the Bank Marketing Dataset, preprocess it, train an XGBoost model, deploy it as a SageMaker endpoint, and evaluate its performance on test data.
+Used the Bank Marketing Dataset, preprocess it, train an XGBoost model, deploy it as a SageMaker endpoint, and evaluate its performance on test data.

 # Project Steps
-1. Import Libraries and Define Environment
+1. **Import Libraries and Define Environment**

-We begin by importing the required Python libraries and defining the SageMaker execution environment:
+Began by importing the required Python libraries and defining the SageMaker execution environment:

 import boto3, sagemaker, urllib.request, numpy as np, pandas as pd, os from sagemaker import get_execution_role